Moroccan Mint Tea Recipe: How to Make It the Traditional Way

 - Tray (optional) for tea glasses and teapot

-Moroccan Mint Tea ingredients
+Choosing Ingredients for Moroccan Mint Tea

 Gunpowder Green tea

-Use good quality unflavored green tea.
-I prefer the Chinese Temple of Heaven Gunpowder Green Tea.
-The name comes from the tea leaves used in it, which are rolled into tight tiny pearls.
-In fact, in Mandarin, they call it “pearl tea“.
+Use good-quality, unflavored green tea.
+I prefer the Chinese Gunpowder Green Tea.
+The name comes from the tea leaves used in it, which are rolled into tight, tiny pearls.
+In fact, in Mandarin, it is called “pearl tea”, which is a kind of cute name.
 It is aromatic and naturally slightly sweet.
-The color of this rolled tea is greyish so no wonder why the English started to call it gunpowder.
-You can use any type of green tea if you do not have Chinese gunpowder tea at home.
-Moroccans always use loose tea leaves but feel free to use tea bags if you have them on hand.
+The color of this rolled tea is greyish, so the English started calling it gunpowder.

-Nana mint
+Nana Mint

-In Arabic nana means mint.
-Usually, the Moroccan spearmint is then called Nana mint.
-It is strong in flavor and scent and best choice for mint tea.
-And I can tell you, Moroccans use a lot of mint.
-Other mint varieties will do fine as well, taste and increase the amount if needed.
-Use fresh mint sprigs to make the tea the traditional way.
+In Arabic, nana means mint.
+Usually, the Moroccan spearmint is then called Nana mint, so “mint mint” to be specific!
+It is strong in flavor and scent, and the best choice for mint tea.
+And I can tell you, Moroccans use A LOT of mint.
+Other mint varieties will do fine as well, taste, and increase the amount if needed.

 Sugar

-Generally in Morocco white sugar is used in the mint tea.
-They even have bigger blocks of sugar that melt fast in the teapot.
 You can choose a sweetener of your liking, but notice that some might add a different flavor to your tea.
-I have tried it with cane sugar and it turned out great too!
+I have tried at least with cane sugar, and it turned out great, too!

 Water